symfony/symfony-docs/cookbook/form/dynamic_form_modification.rst

 Sometimes you want a form to be generated dynamically based not only on data from the form but also on something else - like some data from the current user.
-Suppose you have a social website where a user can only message people who are his friends on the website.
+Suppose you have a social website where a user can only message people marked as friends on the website.
 In this case, a "choice list" of whom to message should only contain users that are the current user's friends.

 Creating the Form Type